Protecting Venice from high water levels

 Real-time decision support system offers valuable insights for efficient operation of MOSE flood barriers

-Venice is a unique city known all over the world, listed as one of the UNESCO heritage sites since 1987.
-Situated on the extremity of a closed-off part of the Adriatic Sea, part of the Mediterranean Sea, the lagoon is frequently subjected to the encumbrance of fluctuations in water levels where high water periodically floods the piazzas, and low water that can obstruct navigation due to shallower canals.
+Situated on the extremity of a closed-off part of the Adriatic Sea, Venice is frequently subjected to the encumbrance of fluctuations in water levels – where high water periodically floods the piazzas, and low water obstructs navigation due to shallower canals.
+Add tourism into the mix, and it’s no wonder the Italian city has been hit by waves of challenges when it comes to managing its water levels.

 Challenge

-The protection of Venice from high water levels is a top priority.
-In that respect, the Italian Government initiated the MOSE (Modulo Sperimentale Elettromeccanico, Experimental Electromechanical Module) project to protect the city from flooding.
-The construction is made up of a complex system of 78 submerged gates which can be raised to separate the lagoon from the Adriatic Sea, in case of high water levels.
-‘High-water events’ are defined as a water level higher than 110 cm in Venice city and 130 cm in Chioggia both with reference to local datum.
-Sea-level forecasting is a fundamental task for properly operating the gates and safeguarding the ancient city.
+The protection of Venice from high water levels is a top priority, which led the Italian Government to initiate the MOSE project to protect the city from flooding.
+The ambitious project involves a complex system of 78 submerged gates which can be raised to separate the lagoon from the Adriatic Sea during high-water events.
+These events are defined as water levels exceeding 110 cm in Venice and 130 cm in Chioggia, both referenced to the local datum.
+Ensuring accurate sea-level forecasting is essential for the effective operation of the gates, protecting Venice from flooding and preserving its historic integrity.

 Solution